Type 120 words per minute and have fun doing it with TextExpander!

 Take Control of TextExpander

-Join expert Mac writer Michael E. Cohen as he helps you enjoy the power of TextExpander 4, the award-winning text expansion utility from Smile.
+Join Mac expert Michael E. Cohen as he helps you enjoy the power of TextExpander 5, the award-winning text expansion utility from Smile.

 Running TextExpander is like embedding a superhero typist in your Mac.
 Read Take Control of TextExpander to learn how to:

 Reply faster: If you frequently send similar bits of text—directions, chunks of legal writing, bios, product descriptions, company names, addresses, URLs, and so forth—let TextExpander type all that text for you quickly, making it a snap to respond quickly to customer questions or requests from colleagues, and a breeze to send other routine correspondence (“Dear Mom, I’m still not pregnant.
 Love, Me”).
 You can even create fill-in snippets that ask for details and fill in all the rest of the text automatically.